-With over 1,100 recorded species, Kenya is one of Africa’s best birding destinations.
-In Africa, this number of species is only exceeded by the much larger and inaccessible Democratic Republic of Congo.
-A fair number of endemic and near-endemic species can easily be seen on any birding trip.
-These birds are especially sought-after as they only occur within the country or marginally beyond.
-The European migrants are present from September to April.
+With more than 1,100 recorded species, Kenya is one of Africa’s best birding destinations.
+In Africa, only the much larger and difficult-to-access Democratic Republic of Congo (DRC) and neighboring Tanzania have more.
+Numerous endemic and near-endemic species, which are especially sought-after as they only occur within the country or marginally beyond, can be seen on any birding trip.
+European and northern African migrants are present in Kenya from November to April.

 (NE) near-endemic = also lives in neighboring countries

 Best Time for Bird Watching

 The birdlife in Kenya is good year-round, but at its prime from November to April when the migratory birds from Europe and northern Africa are present.
 At this time, many resident bird species are nesting and are in breeding plumage.
 For wildlife viewing, however, the Dry season (June to October) is better.
 January and February can be good months for both.

 Best Parks for Birding –Includes Birding Rating

 The best wildlife-viewing parks, such as Masai Mara National Reserve and Amboseli National Park, also happen to be outstanding birding destinations.
 The Rift Valley lakes, including Lakes Nakuru and Bogoria, are good for waterbirds (including flamingos, which you can also see in Amboseli).
 The arid north, including Samburu National Reserve, offers many dry-country specials, while Arabuko Sokoke Forest Reserve and Kakamega Forest National Reserve are birding hot spots for forest species.

 - Arabuko Sokoke FR